-As O_3 , NO_2 and O_4 have relevant spectral signatures in the selected spectral ranges, the radiation field in the forward model is calculated, taking into account these three gases.
-The respective cross-sections are taken from [RD-41], [RD-10] and [RD-21] and are beforehand convolved to the OMPS-LP spectral resolution.
-Ancillary information about temperature and pressure profiles for each OMPS-LP observation is provided in L1G files, from the GMAO.
-A climatology profile is adopted as first guess for ozone.
+As O3, NO2 and O4 have relevant spectral signatures in the selected spectral ranges, the radiation field in the forward model is calculated, taking into account these three gases.
+The respective crosssections are taken from [RD-41], [RD-10] and [RD-21] and are beforehand convolved to the OMPS-LP spectral resolution.